 Because of the uncertainty surrounding the COVID-19 outbreak, the financial impact to Virtusa cannot be reasonably estimated at this time, however, we expect that our results for the first quarter of and full fiscal year ending March 31, 2021 will be adversely affected.
 We expect our total revenues in the first fiscal quarter ending March 31, 2021 to decrease year over year, and there is no guarantee that our total revenues will grow or remain at similar levels year over year in the next three quarters ending March 31, 2021.
-While it is not possible at this time to estimate the full impact that COVID-19 could have on our business, the continued spread of COVID-19 and the measures taken by the governments of countries affected could further disrupt and materially and adversely impact our business, financial condition or results of operations.
+While it is not possible at this time to estimate the full impact that COVID-19 could have on our business, the continued spread of COVID-19 and the measures taken by the governments of operations.
 The COVID-19 outbreak and mitigation measures may also have an adverse impact on global economic conditions which could have an adverse effect on our business and financial condition.
 The extent to which the COVID-19 outbreak impacts our results will depend on future developments that are highly uncertain and cannot be predicted, including new information that may emerge concerning the severity of the virus and the actions to contain its impact.